-The Monitoring > Clusters page in Kibana summarizes the status of your Elastic stack.
+The Stack Monitoring > Clusters page in Kibana summarizes the status of your Elastic Stack.
 You can drill down into the metrics to view more information about your cluster and specific nodes, instances, and indices.

 The Top Cluster Alerts shown on the Clusters page notify you of conditions that require your attention: